User Guide (Latest)

 { "level":"error", "error":"service version (0.34.0) does not match expected version (0.34.1)", ... "message":"AI Workbench Server Incompatible" }

-To resolve this issue, see Update AI Workbench on a remote computer.
+To resolve this issue, see Update AI Workbench on a Remote Computer.

 AI Workbench has built-in support for VS Code.
 Sometimes it can take a long time for VS Code to install and initialize inside the project container.
 Try opening the VS Code app again.
 To prevent AI Workbench from shutting down the container when VS Code fails to start, start another app like JupyterLab first.

-Next Log Files
+Next Log and Runtime Files

 © Copyright © 2024, NVIDIA Corporation.
-Last updated on Jun 10, 2024.
+Last updated on Sep 17, 2024.